alexandr-masl/nestjs-microservices/README.md

 This application is designed to provide real-time Ethereum gas price monitoring and facilitate token swap calculations using cached data for faster responses.
 The application is built with NestJS and incorporates several key modules to handle different responsibilities.
 It leverages RabbitMQ for message-driven events, cron jobs for scheduled tasks, and Redis for caching data to ensure optimal performance.

+## Scalability and Orchestration

+Given that the application uses RabbitMQ for message-driven communication, it is designed to scale horizontally by launching multiple instances of the application.
+RabbitMQ will distribute events across these instances, allowing the system to handle increased loads efficiently.

+For production environments, this application is intended to be orchestrated using Kubernetes, which will manage the deployment, scaling, and monitoring of the application instances.
+Nginx may also be used as a reverse proxy and load balancer to distribute incoming traffic across multiple instances, ensuring high availability and reliability.

+While Docker and Docker Compose configurations are provided within the project for local development and testing purposes, the full setup, including Kubernetes and Nginx configurations, should be tailored and implemented on the production server.
+These production-specific configurations are not fully described in this document, as they depend on the specific requirements and infrastructure of the deployment environment.

 ## Table of Contents

 - [Overview](#overview)